Beginner Astronomy: Your Guide to Unveiling the Wonders of the Universe

 • Stellarium (a star map) enables you to find different targets and see where they will be in the sky at a certain time in your location.

-• Sky Safari mobile app It shows a map of the sky as I point my phone upwards, and I can easily identify stars, planets, and many other objects in the night sky.
+• Sky Safari mobile app It shows a map of the sky as I point my phone upwards, and I can easily identify stars, planets, and many other objects.

 • APT (Astrophotography Tool) I have this app on my laptop that enables me to use plate solving to locate and track any target throughout the night.
 It also controls guiding and takes many photos of a set exposure time in a plan that I enter.